BenjiThatFoxGuy/lamesim/readme.md

 lamesim
 =======

 lamesim is a LaMetric Simulator in the web stack.
+This project is a fork of the original repository and includes fixes to address CORS issues by using a CORS proxy.

-You can use it directly at: https://aude.github.io/lamesim/
+You can use it directly at: https://benjithatfoxguy.github.io/lamesim/

 Running
 -------